kellyrdeng/my-leetcode/README.md

 The number after the decimal is the attempt number (ie 3rd attempt)

-The last bit appended is the language use
+The last bit appended is the language used

-hi :)d